christofolo/christofolo.github.io/musictheory.md

 | R | C | D  | E   | F  | G | A  | B    |
 | - | I | ii | iii | IV | V | vi | vii° |

+__Important thing to understand:__ A Major key produces chords that are Major, Minor, and diminished.
+It's called a Major key because the first chord is Major.